latiscript/yuno-js/README.md

 }
 ```

-### 3. Use with MCP & AI

-You can run the MCP servers in `packages/yuno-api-mcp` or `packages/yuno-js-sdk-mcp` to expose Yuno as tools for AI agents and [Cursor](https://www.cursor.so/).
-This enables programmatic payment flows, customer creation, and more, directly from AI workflows.

 ## 🤝 Contributing

 We **welcome contributions** from everyone!
 Whether you are from Latin America or anywhere else, your ideas, bug reports, and pull requests are appreciated.
+Please see [`CONTRIBUTING.md`](./packages/yuno-node/CONTRIBUTING.md) for guidelines.
 Just open an issue or PR and let's build together.

+- Search [existing issues](https://github.com/latiscript/yuno-js/issues) before opening a new one.
+- For questions, open an issue or start a discussion on GitHub.

 ## 📚 Documentation